QuintonC/rn-progressive-image/README.md

 ```
 <br>

-Note that using this component without specifying `thumbnailSource` will result in the placeholder being a ShimmerEffect.
+_Note: using this component without specifying `thumbnailSource` will result in the placeholder being a ShimmerEffect._

 ## Props
 <br>